 September 5, 2016

 From animated sock monkeys to top hats with their own planetary systems, Virginia Tech’s presence in Northern Virginia just became a lot more fun.

 In the fall of 2016, the university joined with computer chip manufacturer Qualcomm in launching Thinkabit at Virginia Tech, a multiyear collaboration aimed at introducing middle schoolers to the wonders of science and engineering through robocrafting.

-Thinkabit at Virginia Tech focuses on underserved students; students underrepresented in careers in STEM—science, technology, engineering, and math; and teachers in the metro Washington, DC, area.
+Thinkabit at Virginia Tech focuses on underserved students; students underrepresented in careers in STEM fields; and teachers in the metro Washington, DC, area.
 For some students, the Thinkabit Lab will offer an introduction to hands-on STEM learning and real-world careers.

 “We know that STEM skills can enhance every student’s future, regardless of their field of study, and we need to prepare both students and teachers to address the complex challenges of tomorrow,” says Tim Sands, president of Virginia Tech.
 “The Thinkabit collaboration with Qualcomm will allow us to join complementary strengths and work synergistically to create opportunities and lower barriers.”

 The lab also leverages Virginia Tech’s academic depth in both education and engineering to train teachers to develop innovative STEM experiences in schools and community programs.